Skip to main contentScroll Top

 Why sleep in this part of Chiang Mai:

-Especially for those in a hurry, you can stay near Chiang Mai International Airport.
-In addition to being ready to catch your flight or disembark as quickly as possible, you'll be close to the "Central" chain department store (Central Airport Plaza) and close to immigration services if needed.
+For those in a hurry, and even for those who aren't, you can stay near Chiang Mai International Airport.
+Besides being ready to catch your flight or disembark as quickly as possible, you'll be close to the "Central" department store (Central Airport Plaza) and near immigration services should you need them.

 For me, the zone encompasses everything Haiya Sub-district, that is, the entire part just south of the old town.
 Along Wua Lai Road, from the southern moat (Chiang Mai Gate), there is Every Saturday a night market, similar to the one on Sunday which takes place inside the old town square.

 Further south, you can enjoy a family outing by visiting the popular Chiang Mai Night Safari, an original excursion that offers you the chance to discover the life of wild animals, at night!
-It is also not far from a more recent attraction with the redevelopment of a canal, Mae Kha Canal, especially lively in the late afternoon, evening.
-You will also be quite close to the small Wiang Kum Kam Historical Park, a set of ruins forming a sort of proto Chiang Mai.
+It is also not far from a more recent attraction with the redevelopment of a canal, Mae Kha CanalIt's especially lively in the late afternoon and evening.
+Finally, you'll also be quite close to the small Wiang Kum Kam Historical Park, a set of ruins forming a sort of proto Chiang Mai.

 Mae Rim area (northern suburbs)